Step-by-step guide: CPR registration for non EU citizens

 Administrative CPR number

-An administrative CPR number is issued by either SIRI or the Danish Immigration Service and is created for administrative purposes in processing an application for a residence permit.
-Upon registering at a Danish address, the administrative CPR number will be converted into a CPR number.
+An administrative CPR number is issued by e.g. SIRI or the Danish Immigration Service and is created for administrative purposes in processing an application for a residence permit.
+Upon registering at a Danish address, the administrative CPR number will be converted into a CPR number based on residence.

 CPR number (Civil Registration Number)

 In Denmark, a CPR number is essential for all contact with Danish authorities and other public and private institutions.
-An active CPR number ensures access to public health care.
-It is a requirement that you reside at a Danish address and plan to stay in Denmark for a minimum of three consecutive months.
+A CPR number based on residence ensures access to public health care.

 Frequently asked questions (FAQ)